Alcohol consumption by youth in the United States: Motivations

 To summarize the motivations for underage drinking, cultural norms allow underage drinking while social pressures facilitate them.
 Although the legal drinking age is set at 21, drinking at age 18 or upon entrance into college is the culturally accepted limit.
 This cultural permission is the primary reason many college students ignore laws concerning drinking.
 In addition to cultural motivations, students are socially expected to drink.
 Many social gatherings are centered on drinking.
 Furthermore, besides feeling the need to drink in order to be accepted, alcohol intoxication provides students who may be shy or feel out of their element with enough liquid courage to enjoy themselves.
 Another major factor is for adolescents who grew up in households where drinking was common, encouraged, or provided to them.
 One study from 2005 showed that 26% of adults think underage drinking is okay if an adult is present.

 Those that are for lowering the drinking age generally argue that the moderate consumption of alcohol frequently as a complement to a meal or drink with friends is preferable to and healthier than the binge drinking habits more often associated with dry countries such as the United States.
 These opinions generally lead to the argument that it is far more effective and beneficial for laws to monitor, limit, and guide healthy drinking habits rather than to outright ban it.
 Furthermore, it is argued that alcohol misuse occurs—at least in part—as a result of the stringent drinking laws.
 It is said that if a drinking age weren't strictly enforced and people below the age of 18 had opportunities to learn how to drink responsibility before college, fewer teenagers would misuse alcohol.
 Dwight B. Heath, a Professor at Brown points out the ‘forbidden fruit’ syndrome that is created when the drinking age is so high.
-In contrast to countries with low drinking ages.
-"Alcohol has no mystique.
+In contrast, in countries with low drinking ages, "Alcohol has no mystique.
 It's no big deal.”
 Many of these proponents also argue that instead of there being a strict age limit, laws should be more gradual with suggestions such as having to take a test to get licensed to drink or implementing laws such as those in Europe that limit the type of alcohols or the setting under which they may be consumed.

 Those who argue for maintaining and even strengthening current drinking laws, however, citing past examples, generally argue that injuries and deaths related to drinking are bad enough presently.
 They also argue that initiatives to implement gradual drinking laws or educational programs are optimistic and unrealistic.
 Furthermore, they propose that drinking and driving related problems are rampant enough among those who are not legally of age and that lowering the drinking age would only enable these habits further, causing an even higher volume of alcohol-related problems.